What? A Radar Chart for Perceptual Mapping?

 If you have positioning/image data that is quite complex will has not been analyzed previously, then a radar chart is a good place to start sorting through the data and is often a better approach than a traditional perceptual map.

-This is where radar chart comes in very handy to quickly summarize the data – note that there is a “how to” video at the end of this article to describe how to construct a radar chart.
+This is where radar chart comes in very handy to quickly summarize the data – note that there is a “how to” video at the end of this page that steps through how to construct a radar chart for perceptual mapping.

 For instance, you should see that Brand B is a very sweet tasting cookie that offers a wide choice, is considered to be of high quality and is a very trusted brand.
 This is opposed to Brand A that is a not sweet (savory) product that is reasonably healthy, but is considered to be a little bit old-fashioned.